Furnace Repair Checklist

 - Ensure the program is displaying the appropriate day and time and is scheduled to “run.”
 If you’re having trouble overriding the setting, set the temperature with the up/down arrows and using the “hold” button.
-This will force the heat to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.